louisleeshinghim/delalomo/README.md

 # Hardware

-Let's build DE-LA-LO-MO!
-The first step is to gather all the materials.
-The bill of materials (BOM) describes all the necessary parts.
-Most of them can be bought on <a href = "https://www.digikey.com/"> DigiKey</a>.
-Therefore, the Digikey Part Number has been included.
-Another convenient platform is <a href = "https://www.mouser.com/"> Mouser</a>.
-Just for reference, the material costs US$ 42 (~HK$ 326) in late 2024.
+Let's gather all the materials.
+With a bill of materials (BOM), buying the parts is similar to grocery shopping.
+Most parts are available on <a href = "https://www.digikey.com/"> DigiKey</a>.
+Therefore, the BOM includes the Digikey Part Number. <a href = "https://www.mouser.com/"> Mouser</a> is also good.
+The parts costed US$ 42 (~HK$ 326) in late 2024.

 To get the correct parts,